 I really feel bad about it.
-It makes me sad that, over the past year, instead of giving Susan my freshest and best, she’s received my leftovers.
+It makes me sad that, over the year, instead of giving Susan my freshest and best, she’s received my leftovers.
 And there is no excuse for that.

 - House flood and move.
 Our family is houseless not homeless blog post explains what happened.